sassoftware/esp-studio-examples/EndToEndExamples/image_processing_scoring_api/README.md

 ![Scoring API Project Properties](img/scoring_api_project_properties.png "Scoring API Project Properties")

-This project is pre-configured for Scoring API to have the above values set in the project properties which correpsond to the following project XML attributes:
+This project is pre-configured for Scoring API to have the above values set in the project properties which correspond to the following project XML attributes:

 | Project attribute     | Value              |
 |-----------------------|--------------------|